opencluster/design/Locks/Locks.md

 If you have geo-located systems, then you would typically have one or more locks servers at each location.
 You would certainly not need a pool of hundreds of locks servers.
 Most organisations would only likely have 2 or 3.

-If, however, the time it takes for locks to sync is a problem, an alternative design is to use a hash similar to the OpenCluster-Data service.
+OpenCluster Locks use a hash similar to the OpenCluster-Data service.
 Data uses a hash of the key to determine which server is responsible for that hash (and its backups), and directs requests and changes there.
 In that case, there is a specific master for an operation and therefore requests do not have be sync'd amongst the entire cluster.
 That master node (for that particular operation) is responsible.

+To ensure that the time it takes to set a lock is as predictable as possible, the actual requirement to set a lock is the time it takes for the master to process the request, to send the details to the secondary, and get confirmation from the secondary that it has received and accepted the request.

 ## Cascading secondaries.